Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Proof of Theorem

 where the second expectation is taken over the joint probability distribution $p_{\pi^*}(\ro_i(t_0), \ro_j(t_0))$ of $\bo_i$ and $\bo_j$ when following the action policy $\pi^*(\cdot)$.
-Similarly, following the eq. (\ref{g(t) and value function - State Aggregation}), one can write the expected return of the system under SAIC scheme as :
+This equation can be extended for multi-agent case only by taking a summation over each agent's observation space on the left-hand side.
+Similarly, following the eq. (\ref{g(t) and value function - State Aggregation}), one can write the expected return of the system that is run by SAIC as:

-We can rewrite the joint probability $p_{\bo_i, \tilde{\bc}_j}(\ro_i(t_0), \tilde{\rc}_j(t_0))$ as
+We can rewrite the joint probability $p_{\bo_i, {\bc}_j}(\ro_i(t_0), {\rc}_j^{(k)}(t_0))$ as